Andres602/OneNightVampireBot/readme.md

 ## **NOTE: STILL IN DEVELOPMENT**

 ## Description
-A narrator bot for "One Nigth Vampire" game.
+A storyteller bot for "One Nigth Vampire" game.
 I used [anaconda](https://anaconda.org/) with python 2.7

 ## Requiriments